This section describes the mechanisms to start and stop the UnifyFS server processes within a job allocation.

 $ unifyfs terminate --stage-out=/path/to/output/manifest/file --share-dir=/path/to/shared/file/system

-UnifyFS’s stage functionality requires a manifest file in order to move data.
+UnifyFS’s file staging functionality requires a manifest file in order to move data.

 The manifest file contains one or more file copy requests.
 Each line in the manifest corresponds to one transfer request, and it contains both the source and destination file paths.
 Directory copies are currently not supported.